Summer

 Fruit: Dry and nut-like.

-Habitat/distribution: Widespread and abundant in heathland and in understorey of moist forest.
-Also SA, Vic, NSW, Q. Where found: Big Punch Bowl and Long Point, Bridport Wildflower, Hawthorn Road – Maranoa Heights, Knocklofty Reserve and Peter Murrell Reserves; Cradle Mountain and Lake St Clair, Narawntapu, Rocky Cape and Tasman National Parks; Luther Point Coastal Track ñ Orford; Schouten Island; Wellington Park.
+Where found: Big Punch Bowl and Long Point, Bridport Wildflower, Hawthorn Road – Maranoa Heights, Knocklofty Reserve and Peter Murrell Reserves; Cradle Mountain and Lake St Clair, Narawntapu, Rocky Cape and Tasman National Parks; Luther Point Coastal Track ñ Orford; Schouten Island; Wellington Park.

 Other notes: Nodding creamy flowers and the colourful bracts.
 A plant for well drained moist soil, in part shade.
 Requires regular pruning for shape.